mumudevx/kafka-demo/README.md

-# Apache Kafka Demo with Dotnet8
+# Kafka Demo with Dotnet8

 This repository contains simple producer and consumer projects that using Kafka, written in .NET8